The film Shan illustrates the situation of Natural Peoples, invisible cultures that, however, are an integrating part of humanity.

 Today the ancient traditions of Europe survive in autochthonous communities that have kept alive the ancient traditions of Native Europeans.
 Many of their sacred places are still today used for religious and social ceremonies.

-In France, at Carnac (Brittany), there is the case of one of these traditional communities, which is today being subjected to strong intimidation and prevented from freely expressing its spiritual identity; its people are asking to be helped.
 Even though the French State does not provide for identities different in its national integrity, this community, that can be defined as European natives tied to their thousands of years old traditions, is demanding its specific identity and asking that access be restored to Carnac, the megalithic area that it considers its sacred site and millenary symbol of its identity; the access to this area is currently forbidden, as is also forbidden its free traditional uses.

 The megalithic area of Carnac in question was requisitioned by the French government, which, with the excuse of protecting it from the damage of tourism, has fenced it in, effectively preventing the traditional community that lives in the area from accessing the site.